moneroguides/1x03-using-moneo-as-money/script.md

 If we once again turn our attention to the *bottom toolbar* we will see an icon next to the node status.
 If we click on this, a new window will open with the **Accounts Management Tool**.
 You may create as many accounts as you like as these are simply additional sub-addesses which are grouped with a specific label.

-Be warned, this a wallet feature and if you restore your keys to a different wallet this information is not maintained.
+Be warned, names and labels are wallet feature and if you restore your keys to a different wallet this information is not maintained.

 ### SEEDS AND KEYS